 If your PC or laptop is running Windows 7, you can download Microsoft Security Essentials for free.

 As the name suggests, it offers basic antivirus protection.
 The only difference between MSE and Windows Defender is that the latter offers better protection against rootkits and Bootkits.

-AV-Test gave it only 3.5 out of 6 for protection, but this was due to a poor result in August of 88 percent.
-In July, it performed as well as any other antivirus package.
+AV-Test gave it 4.5 out of 6 for protection.
 AV Comparatives found it blocked 96.2 percent of threats, which is below all the other packages here, but as ever, these results all change on a monthly basis.

 There are better choices than Security Essentials, but if you’re running Windows 8 or 10 with Defender built in, all you need to do is check that it’s enabled.